section-engineering-education/engineering-education/articles/build-a-jekyll-site/index.md

   - url: /engineering-education/debug-node-docker/hero.jpg
     alt: image build a Jekyll site
 ---
-Building a website nowadays is not as hard or expensive as it was in past.
+Building a website nowadays is not as hard or expensive as it was in the past.
 These days, you don't have to learn a crazy programming language to have your site up and running.
 Instead, you can go the Jamstack way.
-In this article we will look at building and deploying a Jekyll site.
+In this article, we go through how to build and deploy a Jekyll site.
 <!--more-->
 ### Introduction
 [Jekyll](https://jekyllrb.com/) is a [Jamstack](https://jamstack.org/) static website generator.
 Jamstack is a **concept** of building websites that don't depend on web servers and *databases*.
 Jekyll was released back in 2008 and has been one of the most convenient ways of building [all types of sites](https://jekyllrb.com/showcase/).
 It's written in [Ruby](https://www.ruby-lang.org/en/) and uses [Liquid](https://shopify.github.io/liquid/) template engine to render web pages.